yrichika/suzumechat-frontend/README.md

   Backend ->> Visitor: Chat Secret Key
 ```

 Although chat secret keys are encrypted using SSL/TLS (which only provides encryption for HTTPS), I am considering encrypting them with the Host/Visitor public key as well.
-Please share your thoughts via GitHub Issues or [Twitter](https://twitter.com/SangoIsland).
+Please share your thoughts via GitHub Issues or ~~Twitter~~.